rocketacademy/bootcamp-4.1/algorithms/README.md

 Solve each exercise by writing a function that satisfies the requirements.
 You will need to create HackerRank and LeetCode accounts if you have not already.

-{% hint style="info" %}
-**Recommended learning strategy**
+>**Recommended learning strategy**
+>

-For a given problem, if you cannot think of a way to solve the problem after 15 minutes, check the solutions or submissions to understand how others solved the problem.
+>For a given problem, if you cannot think of a way to solve the problem after 15 minutes, check the solutions or submissions to understand how others solved the problem.
 Come back to the problem after a few days and attempt the problem again.
 This will save us time and help us learn faster, because many problems follow the same patterns.
-{% endhint %}

 1. Solve Me First ([HackerRank](https://www.hackerrank.com/challenges/solve-me-first/problem?isFullScreen=true))
 2. Simple Array Sum ([HackerRank](https://www.hackerrank.com/challenges/simple-array-sum/problem?isFullScreen=true))